FACTS and FAQs

 Following the interviews, the Commission, chaired by the Nevada Supreme Court Chief Justice, deliberates in public, selects three finalists by secret ballot, and sends the names that day to the Governor.

 The Commission bases its nominations on the applications, letters of reference, public comments, and responses to verbal questions posed during interviews.

 The Governor appoints one of the three nominees as the new judge.

 No time limit exists within which the Governor must make a judicial appointment.
 However, if an appointment is not made within 30 days following submission of the nominees by the Commission, the Governor may make no other appointments to public office.

 The Term of the New Judge

 For District Court vacancies, two temporary members are appointed – a non-attorney by the Governor, and an attorney by the State Bar of Nevada.
-Temporary members must be residents of the Judicial District in which the vacancy occurs.
-They serve only until the nominations for the vacancy are transmitted to the Governor.
+Temporary members must be residents of the judicial district in which the vacancy occurs.
+Temporary members serve only until the nominations for the vacancy are transmitted to the Governor.